opendocsg/slw-judgments-backfill/2010_SGHC_73/report.md

 the plaintiff had committed a repudiatory breach of the Redundancy Agreement, and it is this question that I now turn my attention to.
 I should add that this issue was addressed by both counsel during their closing submissions before me.

-47     The law relating to repudiatory breach was succinctly set out in the seminal decision of the Court of Appeal in _RDC Concrete Pte Ltd v Sato Kogyo (S) Pte Ltd and another appeal_ [2007] 4 SLR(R) 413 (“ _RDC Concrete Pte Ltd_ ”).
+47     The law relating to repudiatory breach was succinctly set out in the seminal decision of the Court of Appeal in _RDC Concrete Pte Ltd v Sato Kogyo (S) Pte Ltd and another appeal_ <span class="citation">[2007] 4 SLR(R) 413</span> (“ _RDC Concrete Pte Ltd_ ”).
 The Court of Appeal held at [113] that the right of termination accrues to the innocent party in the following situations:

  (a) When there is an express reference to the right to terminate under the contract.
 (Situation 1)